stephan-dum/dateformat/README.md

 ## static properties
 #### months `Array<String>`
--3 digit representation of months in english -overwrite this to change the month naming
+- 3 digit representation of months in english
+- overwrite this to change the month naming

 #### days `Array<String>`
--3 digit representation of weekdays in english -overwrite this to change the day naming
+- 3 digit representation of weekdays in english
+- overwrite this to change the day naming

 #### formats `Object<replacement, function(Date)>`
 the replacement handler host object.
 One can implement additional handlers here, these are the embedded options: